51Degrees/documentation/src/concepts/data/elementdatakey.md

 it to @flowdata using the key 'device'.
 It will be populated with details of the device hardware but other values relating to the software platform will not have been set.
-The platform @devicedetection engine will see that an @elementdata instance already exists in the @flowdata for its **element data key**.
+The Platform/OS @devicedetection engine will see that an @elementdata instance already exists in the @flowdata for its **element data key**.
 Rather than creating a new one, it will take that instance and update it with values relating to the OS running on the device.